Home » How to Make The Best Sauteed Bok Choy: Jamaican Inspired Quick, Easy, and Full of Flavor!

 • Pinch red pepper flakes (optional)

-• Sesame seeds & sliced green onions (for garnish)
+• Sesame seeds and sliced green onions (for garnish)

 Directions